 You will be able to see the highest point on the island with what looks like a ruined fortress on top from anywhere.
 There is a road that goes up here, but the top is a military installation.
 It’s worth taking a walk/ride up the hill (or at least part of it) to see the island below.
 It’s really quite beautiful.

 There are many beaches on Favignana but chances are they aren’t the sandy variety you’re expecting.
 Much of the island is surrounded by rocks – that’s why water shoes come in handy.
 We didn’t come across anyone swimming but this also could have been because of the time of year.
 If you have small children there are only a few places that it might be possible to safely swim.
-You also will want to be on the lookout for jellyfish that can be found in the water at different times of year.
+You also will want to be on the lookout for jellyfish that can be found in the water at different times of the year.
 Cala Azura and Cala Rosa are two of the most impressive views and a short ride from the city center.

 If you love to be on the water you can charter a boat and either self-drive or go on a day trip.
 It’s also possible to take the ferry to the nearby island of Levano for the day.
 There are fishing trips and also trips just to see the different caves and grottos of the islands.
 Boats are available by the hour or day.

-These are just a few of the things that we did while were on the island.
+These are just a few of the things that we did while we were on the island.
 But, by far our favorite thing to do was take our bikes out each day and try a new trail just to see where we’d go.
 Pack a picnic, go explore.
 Take naps.
 Sit by the water.
-This truly is a great place to go when you really just want to get away.
+This truly is a great place to go when you really just want to getaway.

 You can also visit the old Florio Tuna Factory (Ex Stabillmento Florio) – at one point most of the island was employed here in some capacity.
 Today they’re trying to keep the stories and the history of the place alive.
 Tours are available in June and October from 10-17:00.
 July, August and September from 10-13:30 and 17:00-23:00.
-Entrance is 6€ and free for anyone under 18 years old.
+The entrance is 6€ and free for anyone under 18 years old.